odtp-org/odtp-manuals/docs/tutorials/digital-twins.md

     ```

-## Setup a digital twin project
+## Next: Setup a Digital Twin

-Once you have a user, you can set up a digital twin
+Once you have a user, you can set up a [digital twin](digital-twins.md)

 === "Dashboard GUI"